 In this masterclass with Patricia Rozema which coincided with our free worldwide screening of Mouthpiece, Rozema talks about making the film and her approach to storytelling.
+Grab your chance to see Mouthpiece through Book Club before the end of October.

 Highlights of the Patricia Rozema masterclass